Top of the page

 Cancers in the colon or rectum usually grow very slowly.
-It takes most of them years to become large enough to cause symptoms.
+In most cases, it takes years for them to grow large enough to cause symptoms.
 If the cancer is allowed to grow, over time it will invade and destroy nearby tissues and then spread farther.
 Colorectal cancer spreads first to nearby lymph nodes.
 From there it may spread to other parts of the body, usually the liver.
-It may also spread to the lungs, and less often, to other organs in the body.
+It may also spread to the lungs and, less often, to other organs in the body.

 Because colorectal cancer often doesn't cause any symptoms, talk with your doctor about screening tests.
 Screening helps doctors find a certain disease or condition before any symptoms appear.